marcoscgdev/FABScrollAnimations/README.md

 ---

->See the [sample project](https://github.com/marcoscgdev/FABScrollAnimations/tree/master/sample) for clarify any queries you may have.
+>See the [sample project](https://github.com/marcoscgdev/FABScrollAnimations/tree/master/sample) to clarify any queries you may have.